 Victorian Public Sector Data Sharing Policy

-This Policy supports the Victorian Government’s response to the current and emerging impacts of COVID-19 and broader cross-portfolio data needs by facilitating data sharing across government.
+This Policy supports the Victorian Government’s response to cross-portfolio data needs by facilitating data sharing across government.

 Overview